serdukow/polls-django/README.md

 It’ll consist of two parts:

-A public site that lets people view polls and vote in them./n An admin site that lets you add, change, and delete polls.
+A public site that lets people view polls and vote in them.
+An admin site that lets you add, change, and delete polls.